 1.2 Hands-on exercise

-Divide the class into small groups of three to four.
+Divide the class into small groups of three to four students.

-Tell the students that the Bank of Canada will be redesigning the $5 bank note, and it is looking for a portrait subject for this note.
+Tell them that the Bank of Canada is redesigning the $5 bank note, and it is looking for a portrait subject for this note.

 Ask the groups to come up with a list of people who meet the following criteria.
 The portrait subject:

 Encourage students to think about diversity and to include Canadians they have learned about recently.
-These could be Indigenous Peoples, women, local and regional historical figures, people of colour, veterans, francophones, etc. Students can use a computer to research their choices.
-The Canadian Encyclopedia, Heritage Minutes, and the Dictionary of Canadian Biography are good places to start.
+These could be Indigenous people, women, local and regional historical figures, racialized people, veterans or others.
+Students can use a computer to research their choices.
+The Canadian Encyclopedia, Heritage Minutes and the Dictionary of Canadian Biography are good places to start.

 Compile a list of the submissions from the whole class.

-Ask each group to share one of their nominations with the class and discuss the person’s significance as it relates to the selection criteria.
+Ask each group to share one of their nominations with the class and discuss the person’s significance in relation to the selection criteria.

 1.3 Discussion